RiyaLdn/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

 - **Containerization:** Docker is utilised to create a containerized environment for the app, to ensure seamless deployment and scalability.

+- **Infrastructure as Code (Iac):** Terraform is leveraged for the deployment, scalability and orchastration of the containerized application seamlessly on Azure Kubernetes Service (AKS).

 ## Containerization with Docker